Sexual health clinics are open with limited capacity as a result of COVID-19 pandemic. Walk-in hours are not offered at this time.

-How Halton Region Health Department Supports Physician Offices
+How Halton Region Public Health Supports Physician Offices

-The Health Department offers sexual health clinics at 5 different locations in Halton Region.
-No physician's referral is necessary.
+Halton Region Public Health operates sexual health clinics at throughout Halton Region.
+A physician's referral is not necessary.

 Birth control and pregnancy services for individuals 29 years old and younger